 With many new characters added in this film, Pirates of the Caribbean still has its charm.
 Although to be honest, compared to the first three films, this film kind of lose its charm.
 I still think the fourth film, Pirates of the Caribbean: On Stranger Tides (2011), is worse, but I was hoping Pirates of the Caribbean: Salazar’s Revenge would be way better.
 Instead, it can’t even compete with Pirates of the Caribbean: At World’s End nor Pirates of the Caribbean: The Curse of the Black Pearl.
 I am still confused why there are two different titles from this film.
 One used Dead Men Tell No Tales and the other one is Salazar’s Revenge.
 I think the most suitable one is Salazar’s Revenge.
 However, I prefer Dead Men Tell No Tales.
 It’s a phrase that we all have known from the previous films.
 Nevertheless, whatever the title is, the main highlight is still the story and of course, the actors and actresses who joined the cast.

 Johnny Depp as Captain Jack Sparrow is still remarkable and iconic.
 Who doesn’t know him after watching his performance in the first Pirates of the Caribbean film?
 Johnny Depp is indeed one of the most versatile actors in this era, seeing how different his characters from film to film.
 Jack Sparrow has been known everywhere and has become an iconic character.
 I dare to say that if people said pirates, the first thing comes to mind is Captain Jack Sparrow.
 Yes, he is that iconic.
 In the first film, Jack Sparrow is portrayed as a mad yet genius pirate.
 He looks crazy but he knows what he wants and knows what to do.
 No one knows whether he planned for everything from the beginning or just planning as he goes while improvising here and there.
 He’s a mad genius who often to be underestimated because of his witty act.
 I still think Jack Sparrow is witty, genius, and crazy.
 However, as much as I love him, I have to say Jack Sparrow’s charm has dim.
 I am not going to say it’s getting boring because it’s not, but somehow it’s not as refreshing as when I saw the first three films.
 I am still fascinated by how genius he can be but I am not as surprised as before.
 In Pirates of the Caribbean: Salazar’s Revenge, they did tell us how Jack Sparrow received his magical compass and how genius is he from he was young.
 But I think it’s not enough to make what he did as refresh as before.
 Don’t get me wrong.
 Johnny Depp is still entertaining and charming.
 His charisma is still as strong as always.
 There are many times I laughed when I watched this film because of Johnny Depp’s character Jack Sparrow.
 However, the laugh is no longer as hard as when I watched Pirates of the Caribbean: At World’s End because Jack Sparrow’s character is getting more predictable.
 But still, it’s entertaining as ever.
 I also think, without Captain Jack Sparrow, there would be no Pirates of the Caribbean.
-Johnny Depp has made his character and this franchise film memorable and iconic.
+With his flawless British accent as ever, Johnny Depp has made his character and this franchise film memorable and iconic.

 “A great pirate does not bother with such intricacies.” – Captain Jack Sparrow